PHPOffice/PhpSpreadsheet/.github/PULL_REQUEST_TEMPLATE.md

   - [ ] New unit tests have been added
 - [ ] Code style is respected
 - [ ] Commit message explains **why** the change is made (see https://github.com/erlang/otp/wiki/Writing-good-commit-messages)
-- [ ] CHANGELOG.md contains a short summary of the change
+- [ ] CHANGELOG.md contains a short summary of the change and a link to the pull request if applicable
 - [ ] Documentation is updated as necessary

 ### Why this change is needed?